-The Morley-Ellenbrook Line is a planned 21km-long rail line along the Transperth network aimed at providing better transport facilities and connections to the communities in the suburbs located north-east of Perth, Australia.
+The Morley-Ellenbrook Line is a 21km-long rail line being developed along the Transperth network to provide improved transport facilities and connections to the communities in the suburbs located north-east of Perth, Australia.

 McGowan’s Labor Government promised the project during the 2017 election as part of the Perth METRONET public transport programme.
 A tender for the conceptual planning of the Morley-Ellenbrook rail project was released in October 2017.